vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

   grafana.pvc.storage                      2Gi                                                 string   The storage size for persistent volume claim. grafana.pvc.storageClassName             <nil>                                               string   The name of the StorageClass to use for persistent volume claim.
 By default this is null and default provisioner is used grafana.pvc.accessMode                   ReadWriteOnce                                       string   The name of the AccessModes to use for persistent volume claim.
-By default this is null and default provisioner is used grafana.pvc.annotations                  <nil>                                               object   Grafana's persistent volume claim annotations grafana.secret.admin_user                admin                                               string   Username to access Grafana. grafana.secret.type                      Opaque                                              string   The Secret Type (io.k8s.api.core.v1.Secret.type) grafana.secret.admin_password            admin                                               string   Password to access Grafana.
+By default this is null and default provisioner is used grafana.pvc.annotations                  <nil>                                               object   Grafanas persistent volume claim annotations grafana.secret.admin_user                admin                                               string   Username to access Grafana. grafana.secret.type                      Opaque                                              string   The Secret Type (io.k8s.api.core.v1.Secret.type) grafana.secret.admin_password            admin                                               string   Password to access Grafana.
 By default is null and grafana defaults this to "admin"